Comparing Singlet Testing Schemes: Discussion

 In the case $N=2$, there is a natural sense in which the random measurement test is at least as good or better than the Braunstein-Caves test in every scenario.
-In section B, Eve's goal could be to carry out an intercept-resend with minimum probability of detection (i.e. $\psi=0$ or $\beta=0$), in which case the random measurement test is more powerful.
-In section C, Eve's goal could be to carry out a state replacement that achieves fidelity $1-\epsilon$ with minimum probability of detection (i.e. $\langle\Phi^+|\rho_{AB}|\Phi^+\rangle=0$), in which case the random measurement test is again more powerful.
-In sections D and F, both tests are equally good for all variations.
-In section E, it is seen that both tests are still effective in the presence of small measurement calibration errors.
+In section \ref{sec4b}, Eve's goal could be to carry out an intercept-resend with minimum probability of detection (i.e. $\psi=0$ or $\beta=0$), in which case the random measurement test is more powerful.
+In section \ref{sec4c}, Eve's goal could be to carry out a state replacement that achieves fidelity $1-\epsilon$ with minimum probability of detection (i.e. $\langle\Phi^+|\rho_{AB}|\Phi^+\rangle=0$), in which case the random measurement test is again more powerful.
+In sections \ref{sec4d} and \ref{sec4f}, both tests are equally good for all variations.
+In section \ref{sec4e}, it is seen that both tests are still effective in the presence of small measurement calibration errors.

 Our results thus make a clear case for considering random measurement tests, and add motivation to ongoing work \cite{Chistikov2020,Olga2022} to identify their power for the full range of $\theta\in(0,\pi/3)$.
+In particular, forthcoming work \cite{Olga2022} provides numerical evidence on the value of $\theta$ that leads to the greatest expected difference between correlations resulting from LHV models and those from a singlet, and the value of said differencce.

-More work is needed, though, to characterise their robustness in real world applications where finite precision is inevitable, with various plausible error models, and where there may be a wide range of plausible adversarial attacks, against which the optimal testing strategies are likely mixed.
+Random measurement tests are presently technologically challenging.
+More work is also needed to characterise their robustness in real world applications where finite precision is inevitable, with various plausible error models, and where there may be a wide range of plausible adversarial attacks, against which the optimal testing strategies are likely mixed.
+That said, our results suggest that random measurement tests should be considered, as and when technology allows, in scenarios where efficient singlet testing is critical and the costs of classical and/or quantum memory resources are relatively negligible.